 The step-up to UHD/4K viewing is a package called BT Sport Ultimate which costs £20 a month.

 If you have a reasonably expensive “Smart Plan” contract with EE you can choose BT Sport as one of your swappable benefits.
-However I’d say you’re probably better off shopping around for a cheaper SIM only deal and
+However I’d say you’re probably better off shopping around for a cheaper SIM-only deal.

-Most years, BT shows the Champions League final and Europa League final for free via BT Sport’s YouTube channel and on the BT Sport website for free!
+For the last five or six years, BT has shown the Champions League final and Europa League final for free via BT Sport’s YouTube channel and on the BT Sport website for free!
 So anyone can watch without paying.